Suddenly We're All Homeschoolers

 - How can I learn to draw a flower?

-- What are examples of famous paintings of flowers?
+- What are some examples of famous paintings of flowers?

 Obviously, learning to paint is the work of a lifetime, and most children who like visual art won't end up as painters.
 But answering these questions would be an exciting learning experience for any child, using hands-on experimentation and looking at art in books or online.
 The point is to build on an interest your child already has, so she's motivated to pursue it and learns not only about that subject, but about HOW to learn.